Surgical Repair of the Canine ACL

 The tibial plateau leveling osteotomy can be performed on any dog, though it is most often used for dogs over 30 pounds or very athletic.

 Lateral Suture vs TPLO

 Postoperative management is the same with either lateral suture or TPLO.
 Animals need to be kept completely confined for 6- 8 weeks, and maintained on a hand-held lead for another 6- 8 weeks.
 Even though a fracture is created with TPLO, these dogs are more comfortable in the early postoperative period, and use the leg quicker than those with lateral suture surgery.
 A recent study failed to show statistical difference between the lateral suture and TPLO 1-1.5 years postoperatively.
-However the absolute amount of weight placed on the leg by dogs with TPLO was greater than that of dogs with lateral suture.
-In addition, for the first 16 weeks after surgery dogs with a TPLO were using the leg more then dogs that had lateral suture surgery.
+However, the absolute amount of weight placed on the leg by dogs with TPLO was greater than that of dogs with lateral suture.
+In addition, for the first 16 weeks after surgery dogs with a TPLO were using the leg more than dogs that had lateral suture surgery.

 Because definitive objective data is not yet available comparing long-term (6- 8 years post-op) results of the lateral suture and TPLO, decisions regarding which procedure to perform in dogs with torn CCL should be based on careful consideration of all the above factors.
 Young, athletic, and large dogs may be good candidates for TPLO.